 Dental Assistant - CERT

-The CODA accredited Dental Assisting program at LCC is a full time one year program beginning in the fall, with sequential classes through the spring semester and summer term.
-All pre-requisites must be completed before admission into the fall cohort.
-Students will be required to complete a total of 300- non-monetary off-campus externship clinical practicum hours during the spring semester and summer term.
-Each student is responsible for their own travel arrangements to and from the clinic site.
+The CODA accredited Dental Assisting program at Luna is a full time one year program beginning in the fall, with sequential classes through the spring semester and summer semesters.
+Students will be required to complete off-campus externship clinical practicum hours during the spring and summer semesters.

-To become a Certified Dental Assistant (CDA), national certification through the Dental Assisting National Board (DANB), an individual must obtain certification from an accredited dental assisting program.
-Those individuals desiring to stay in the state can obtain certification in Radiation Health and Safety, along with other state required functions, such as coronal polish, pit and fissure sealants, and topical fluoride application, through the NM State Board of Dental Health Care.
+To attain national certification through the Dental Assisting National Board (DANB), an individual must submit an application to DANB through an accredited dental assisting program.
+Those individuals desiring to stay in the state can obtain certification in Radiation Health and Safety, along with other state required functions, such as coronal polish, pit and fissure sealants, and topical fluoride application, through the NM State Board of Dental Health Care, in Santa Fe, NM.

-All individuals interested in the Dental Assistant Certificate program should be aware that the dental field does have some risk of occupational hazards.
-The nature of the occupation could involve contact with infectious diseases including but not limited to AIDS and Hepatitis.
-All students admitted to the program will receive proper instruction in standard biohazard precautions and in the use of personal protective equipment (PPE) to reduce the risk of contracting blood borne pathogens.
+Individuals interested in the Dental Assistant Certificate program should be aware that the dental field does have some risk of occupational hazards.
+The nature of the occupation could involve contact with bloodborne pathogens and infectious diseases.
+Students admitted to the program will receive proper training in biohazard protection and in the proper use of personal protective equipment (PPE) to reduce the risk.

-Completion of this certificate can be applied toward the Associate of Applied Science Degree in Vocational/Technical Studies.
+Students must apply for regular admission and complete the Institutional Proficiency requirements in Math and English (ENG098 0r ENG106 and MATH095).
+Completion of this certificate can be applied toward the Associate of Applied Science Degree in Vocational/Technical Studies in this Catalog.

 |DENT109||Prevntv Dentistry/Oral Hlth Care||1|